Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 The mechanistic link between health and gut microbiota diversity (2018): https://www.nature.com/articles/s41598-018-20141-6 — “more efficient systems and redundancy”

 In reality, the literature shows that gut microbiome diversity comes from diet, not eating dirt.
-See wiki diet link above and:
+See the wiki diet link above and:

 First snapshot of Inuit gut microbiome shows similarities to Western microbiome (2017): https://eurekalert.org/pub_releases/2017-01/asfm-fso122916.phphttp://msphere.asm.org/content/2/1/e00297-16